devopology/metrics-exposition-plugin/README.md

 - A document separator (`---'` or `...`) can only exist on line 1
 - Prometheus web server configuration is ignored

-6. Add Java arguments to your application
+6. Add Java javaAgentArguments to your application

 __Example:__